What Is Vitamin C and How Does It Work? We Asked a DermatologistMarch 31, 2023

 Vitamin C products are sensitive to light, so you should always store them in a cool, dark place.
 They should come in a dark or opaque package in order to prevent oxidation.
 If the color of your product starts to take on a brown or dark orange hue, it’s time to replace it, advises Dr. Frank.

 Editor’s Note: When you buy select SkinCeuticals vitamin C serums in the month of April, you’ll be automatically entered to win three bottles of a SkinCeuticals antioxidant of your choice or a $555 SkinCeuticals Flagship gift card for an in-office experience.
 Find out more here!

 How to Incorporate Vitamin C Into Your Routine

-Vitamin C is a great first step to your daytime skincare routine.
-Start with a vitamin C serum on freshly cleansed skin, top it with a moisturizer, then add your sunscreen to increase UV protection.
+Vitamin C is a great first step in your daytime skincare routine.
+Start with a vitamin C serum on freshly cleansed skin, follow it with a moisturizer and then add your sunscreen to increase UV protection.

 How Do I Know if My Vitamin C Serum Is Working?